algolia/algoliasearch-client-ruby/README.md

 #### Faceting Parameters
  * **facetFilters**: Filter the query with a list of facets.
 Facets are separated by commas and is encoded as `attributeName:value`.
 To OR facets, you must add parentheses.
 For example: `facetFilters=(category:Book,category:Movie),author:John%20Doe`.
 You can also use a string array encoding.
 For example, `[["category:Book","category:Movie"],"author:John%20Doe"]`.
  * **facets**: List of object attributes that you want to use for faceting. <br/>Attributes are separated with a comma.
 For example, `"category,author"`.
 You can also use JSON string array encoding.
 For example, `["category","author"]`.
 Only the attributes that have been added in **attributesForFaceting** index setting can be used in this parameter.
 You can also use `*` to perform faceting on all attributes specified in **attributesForFaceting**.
+If the number of results is important, the count can be approximate, the attribute `exhaustiveFacetsCount` in the response is true when the count is exact.
  * **maxValuesPerFacet**: Limit the number of facet values returned for each facet.
 For example, `maxValuesPerFacet=10` will retrieve a maximum of 10 values per facet.

+#### UNIFIED FILTER PARAMETER (SQL LIKE)
+ * **filters**: Filter the query with numeric, facet or/and tag filters.
+The syntax is a SQL like syntax, you can use the OR and AND keywords.
+The syntax for the underlying numeric, facet and tag filters is the same than in the other filters:
+  `available=1 AND (category:Book OR NOT category:Ebook) AND public`
+  `date: 1441745506 TO 1441755506 AND inStock > 0 AND author:"John Doe"`
+The list of keywords is:
+ **OR**: create a disjunctive filter between two filters.
+ **AND**: create a conjunctive filter between two filters.
+ **TO**: used to specify a range for a numeric filter.
+ **NOT**: used to negate a filter.
+The syntax with the ‘-‘ isn’t allowed.

+ *Note*: To specify a value with spaces or with a value equal to a keyword, it's possible to add quotes.

+ **Warning:**
+  * Like for the other filter for performance reason, it's not possible to have FILTER1 OR (FILTER2 AND FILTER3).
+  * It's not possible to mix different category of filter inside a OR like num=3 OR tag1 OR facet:value
+  * It's not possible to negate an group, it's only possible to negate a filters:  NOT(FILTER1 OR (FILTER2) is not allowed.

 #### Distinct Parameter
  * **distinct**: If set to 1, enables the distinct feature, disabled by default, if the `attributeForDistinct` index setting is set.
 This feature is similar to the SQL "distinct" keyword.
 When enabled in a query with the `distinct=1` parameter, all hits containing a duplicate value for the attributeForDistinct attribute are removed from results.
 For example, if the chosen attribute is `show_name` and several hits have the same value for `show_name`, then only the best one is kept and the others are removed.